FAQs

 Do you accept HSA/FSA for payment?

-Do you accept insurance, medicare, or medicaid?
+Do you accept insurance, Medicare, or Medicaid?

 Under Section 2799B-6 of the Public Health Service Act, health care providers and health care facilities are required to inform individuals who are not enrolled in a plan or coverage or a Federal health care program, or not seeking to file a claim with their plan or coverage both orally and in writing of their ability, upon request or at the time of scheduling health care items and services, to receive a “Good Faith Estimate” of expected charges.